salzmanlab-admin/STAR_wrapper/README.md

 88. :octopus: jIR1B: attributes require samtools 0.1.18 or later, and were reported to be incompatible with some downstream tools such as Cufflink
 89. jIR2A: attributes require samtools 0.1.18 or later, and were reported to be incompatible with some downstream tools such as Cufflink
 90. jIR2B: attributes require samtools 0.1.18 or later, and were reported to be incompatible with some downstream tools such as Cufflink
-91. seqR1A: The read sequence
-92. seqR1B: The read sequence
-93. seqR2A: The read sequence
-94. seqR2B: The read sequence

 ### New columns in the class input file after run_ensembl step:
 * `geneR1B_ensembl`: the gene ensembl id for `geneR1B`